We’ve planned the perfect weekend in Singapore for you, mama, whether you’re a foodie, a nature lover or a culture vulture

 For a teeny tiny island, Singapore packs a real cultural punch with its world-class museums!

-Among our faves: Asian Civilisations Museum, which offers a stellar location and a truly in-depth exploration of Asia’s rich cultural heritage along with fab kids’ programs like Saturdays @ ACM and free lunchtime concerts; National Museum of Singapore, which has heaps of cool activities for kiddos young and old; and the Peranakan Museum, housed in a colourful birthday cake of a building with a brilliant look at the unique Peranakan culture of the Malay Peninsula (and some really fun activities for little ones).
+Among our faves: Asian Civilisations Museum, which offers a stellar location and a truly in-depth exploration of Asia’s rich cultural heritage along with fab kids’ programs like Saturdays @ ACM and free lunchtime concerts; National Museum of Singapore, which has heaps of cool activities for kiddos young and old; and the Peranakan Museum, housed in a colourful birthday cake of a building with a brilliant look at the unique Peranakan culture of the Malay Peninsula (and some really fun activities for little ones.
+NB This is closed for renovations until 2021!).

 There’s also the Singapore Philatelic Museum, a sweet and accessible little museum that’s all about colourful, hands-on exhibits (recent ones have included Harry Potter and “All About Dogs!”).
+Note that this museum is also closed for renovations, but slated to re-open in 2021.
 Stroll down the river from the ACM and you’ll eventually come to the colourful Ministry of Culture, Community & Youth Building, which is featured at the top of this article!

 For art lovers, there’s the spectacular National Gallery Singapore, an architectural marvel unto itself that opened in 2015 and is home to the largest public collection of Singaporean and Southeast Asian art in the region (along with lots of kid-friendly initiatives); contemporary art haven Singapore Art Museum (and its ongoing Imaginarium exhibition for children); and, further afield on Sentosa, the fun Trick Eye Museum.